Handmade single-origin chocolate bar, in your choice of 1oz or 2oz sizes.

 In particular, in 1824, the Portuguese introduced hardy, less delicately flavored cocoa trees from Brazil to their island colonies off the West African coast.
 These trees eventually made the journey to continental Africa, landing in Ghana in the late 1800s.
 And just as cocoa was spreading into colonial Africa, much of the New World was experiencing severe cocoa crop blights, opening the door for West African producers to take global market share.

 The truth is, when carefully prepared both in the field and in the factory, cacao from this area yields some of the richest, most satisfying chocolate in the world.
 And from the start, I have believed that it is important to support the region's quality-focused cacao economy by seeking out and purchasing its best ethically produced beans and presenting them as the exceptional chocolate they can be.

 stouts and porters, dark-roasted coffees, rye bread, chilis and stews

-cocoa beans, unrefined cane sugar* (origin: Paraguay), cocoa butter*
+cocoa beans, unrefined cane sugar* (origin: Americas), cocoa butter*

 Origin Photo © Mark Fitch